 If you have at least 2 full years’ continuous service with your employer, you will be entitled to a statutory redundancy payment.
 Check your contract of employment, because you may also be entitled to an enhanced redundancy payment.

-If you have been made redundant, your employer will probably ask you to sign a Compromise Agreement.
+If you have been made redundant, your employer will probably ask you to sign a Settlement Agreement.
 Read more

 Remember, there are very strict time limits for making claims in the tribunal and these can be as short as 3 months, so you should seek legal advice as soon as possible.